Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 A history of implantation failure/negative pregnancy tests

-Unexplained fertility issues
+Unexplained issues with fertility

 A history of miscarriage

-Problems in previous pregnancies such as pre-eclampsia
+Previous problems in pregnancies such as pre-eclampsia

 A Chinese Medicine Diagnosis of Blood Stasis (heavy periods, blood clots in menstrual bleed, dark blood, brown spotting, strong period pain, fibroids or endometriosis)